org4g/org4g-poc/README.md

 The only action you need to take is :

-#### > **Click on "Star" button on this page to :star: this repo**
+#### > **Click on "Star" button on this page to :star: THIS repo**

     Behind the scene...

     Github actions will be triggered:
-      + Create issue "Volunteer Invitation Pending for ..." in this repo
+      + Create issue "Volunteer Invitation Pending for ..." in THIS repo
       + Send actual Invitation to you on your github account

-**IMPORTANT, check your emails**:exclamation:**YOU, as a volunteer, will then need to accept invitation** that has been notified to you via email (Sender is Github) and/or visible on this repo from your github account.
+**IMPORTANT, check your emails**:exclamation:**YOU, as a volunteer, will then need to accept invitation** that has been notified to you via email (Sender is Github) and/or visible on THIS repo from your github account.

 **As soon as YOU accept the invitation**, you will be part of the "Volunteers" Team in Org4g organization.
-Your role is set to "Maintainer".
+Your role is set to "Member".

     Behind the scene...

     Github actions will be triggered:
-      + Close issue "Volunteer Invitation Pending for ..." in this repo
+      + Close issue "Volunteer Invitation Pending for ..." in THIS repo

 ### Lets code :wink:

 Now that you are all set, you want to contribute and go hands on.
 Lets start!

-We recommend to use VS Code (Integrated terminal feature is included) for the best experience when contributing on several remote projects with Github.
+We recommend to use VS Code (Integrated terminal feature is included) for a great experience when contributing on several remote projects with Github.

-We created a Makefile (at the root of this repo) that ease interactions with remote repos.
+We created a Makefile (at the root of THIS repo) that ease interactions with remote repos.

 The action allowed are the following:
 #### TODO